-Staying on top of your bookkeeping is essential if you plan to run a tight ship at your nonprofit.
-As a bookkeeper, there is no shortage of tasks and overlooking just one can bite you later on down the road.
-We want your organization to have the best chance at succeeding, so we have designed a checklist for you to follow, which covers the responsibilities most nonprofits and churches complete every week and every month.
+Staying on top of your bookkeeping is essential if you plan to run a tight ship at your nonprofit or church.
+As a bookkeeper, there is no shortage of tasks, and overlooking just one can bite you later on down the road.
+We want your organization to have the best chance of succeeding, so we have designed a checklist for you to follow, which covers the responsibilities most nonprofits and churches complete every week and every month.

-If at any time you feel overwhelmed, consider talking to an expert to make sure your accounting is set up correctly, following best practices, and using the right fund accounting tools.
-Once you learn the ropes you will find each month will get simpler and simpler.
-Of course, you may find that you would rather just have someone do these tasks for you.
+If at any time you feel overwhelmed, consider talking to an expert to make sure your accounting is set up correctly, and your nonprofit or church is following best practices and using the right fund accounting tools.
+Once you learn the ropes, you will find each month will get simpler and simpler.
+Of course, you may find you would rather just have someone do these tasks for you.
 If that is you, you may want to consider hiring an outsourced bookkeeping service that understands the needs of nonprofits and churches.

 Here’s a quick breakdown of each item on the Bookkeeping Checklist to help you understand a bit more about how to accomplish these tasks for your organization.